 SMBs are also using Square to capture value where they previously failed.
 The brilliance of Square is that it has made the receipt relevant.
 In my own life, receipts have always been annoying pieces of paper I can’t navigate into a waste basket fast enough.
 With Square, my digital email receipt provides SMBs a chance to prompt a social media relationship, offer follow-up promotions, and engage me over time via email.

 In both cases, consumers exchange their personal information to achieve an enhanced user experience.
-Improved user experiences are paramount for the success and penetration of these tools.
+Improved user experiences are paramount for the success and penetration of these social media tools.
 With SMS table reservations, I get a discount and increased freedom.
 Square allows me to use a credit card in places that were formerly cash only.
 Without proper incentive, consumers will never seek options that require them committing personal information.

 I expect that the penetration of these and similar tools will continue to grow in the near future.
 I hope to encounter them more frequently to learn, gauge their effectiveness, and hopefully have richer experiences.